Platform

 • The migration cannot be reversed.

-• some component's encrypted fields (user entered) won't be migrated.
+• The encrypted fields (user entered) of some components won't be migrated.

-When you ask us for a new feature to be activated, we need your collaboration with the following:
+When you ask us to activate a new feature, we will need your collaboration on the following:

 • Currently, we will migrate your system only when you want to enable a new feature.
 To begin the process, submit a ticket through Zendesk or use the feedback button in the platform.

-• Keboola Support will get back to you to check that the components in your project are compatible with New Queue.
+• Keboola Support will get back to you to check that the components in your project are compatible with the new queue.

 • You will then be asked for final confirmation before we proceed with the migration.

-• Keboola will migrate your project to New Queue on your behalf and enable the requested feature.
+• Keboola will migrate your project to the new queue for you and enable the requested feature.

 What can go wrong?

 The migration process modifies orchestration configurations and transfers job records.
 A job migration is idempotent, so it can be run repeatedly in case it crashes or fails on something.
-The migration is one way (i.e., we can't revert a project from New Queue to the old Queue) mainly because the old Queue would not see any jobs created in New Queue.
+The migration is one-way—we can't revert a project from the new queue to the original queue.
+This is mainly because the old queue would not see any jobs created in the new queue.

 Is there a deadline for the migration?